brain-image-library/napari-bil-data-viewer/README.md

 ## Contributing

-Contributions by the community are very welcome.
+Please consider contributing to this project!
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

 ## License